codess-aus/codess-aus/README.md

 -->

 <img src="https://raw.githubusercontent.com/msandfor/msandfor/master/gh-header-image.gif" alt="banner that says Michelle Sandford - empty stack developer, Tedx Speaker and Microsoftie alongside a photo of Michelle">
-I'm a tech community advocate who is passionate about building community, attracting more diverse people into STEM careers, elevating new voices and enabling the disadvantaged.
+I'm a tech advocate who is passionate about building community, attracting more diverse people into STEM careers, elevating new voices and enabling the disadvantaged.
 Some technologies I enjoy working with include Python and Javascript.
 I have a golden Octocat as thanks for my involvement in the tech community.

 ## Find me around the web 🌎: <a href="https://www.techoutsiders.com.au"><img align="left" width="150" height="150" src="https://raw.githubusercontent.com/msandfor/msandfor/master/octomichelle/octomichelle1.gif?raw=true"></a>